stevavoliajvar/stop_cloudflare/PEOPLE.md

 "CloudFlare is a MITM for half the web.
 CloudFlare sniffs -all- traffic to 1.1.1.1.
 CloudFlare resolves your DNS queries.
 Thats a lot of freakin DATA.
 It's a freakin' GOLD MINE!" by @[uid_](https://twitter.com/uid_/status/980834950650957825)

 "Cloudflare won't help future me dox and harass complainants!
 Whatever will I do?!" by @[yaelwrites](https://twitter.com/yaelwrites/status/860518424144887809)

+"What the fuck happened why does cloudflare have to ask me if I'm a robot every single time I want to browse the web." by @[Oosran_ebooks](https://twitter.com/Oosran_ebooks/status/588615228067164160)

 "Why am I unable to get past your home page?
 Few attempts, not even captcha loads...says 'attention required Cloudflare'" by @[uxgravy](https://twitter.com/uxgravy/status/1117395094041243651)